Panorama City, Los Angeles: Economics

 Panorama City was the largest center of major retail outlets in the San Fernando Valley, starting with the opening of what would later become the Panorama Mall in 1955.
 At the time, this small complex included The Broadway and five other stores.
 Three other major department stores — Ohrbachs, J. W. Robinson's and Montgomery Ward – opened nearby over the next ten years, and they were marketed collectively as the Panorama City Shopping Center.
 By the 1970s, the area had lost business to nearby communities.
 The freestanding Ohrbach's building, designed by the architectural firm Welton Becket and Associates, is significant in that it represents "an early and important phase of commercial development" in the neighborhood.
 It is now the site of the Valley Indoor Swap Meet.

-The Panorama Mall remains an important local mall, with a Walmart and Curacao discount stores, the latter catering to the Hispanic market.
+The Panorama Mall remains an important local mall, with a Walmart discount store.